A guide to fitting your saddle

 When you want to get the best out of your horse, it’s vitally important your saddle fits correctly and comfortably.

-It is important to have a basic understanding of the muscles, bone-structure and movement of your horse around the saddle area.
+When fitting your saddle, it is important to have a basic understanding of the muscles, bone-structure and movement of your horse around the saddle area.

 The specific saddle-support area (diagram 1) of the horse consists of: The Spinal Column and the Thoracic Vertebrae; The Wither; The Ribs; The Scapula and the Longissimus Dorsi.
 The muscular diagram of the horse shows 3 main muscles that can be affected by a badly fitting saddle: